Linux on the Asus EeePC

 Press ESC on powerup to get a menu of acceptable boot devices.
 The USB drive should be on the list, which you can use the arrow keys to navigate and RETURN to accept your choice.
 Assuming the boot image can be read, you will see syslinux messages and a boot splash screen.
 The boot takes a couple of minutes.

-Welcome: After the desktop comes up, you will get a welcom screen asking whether you want to just try Ubuntu or Install it.
-Choose install.
+Welcome: After the desktop comes up, you will get a welcome screen asking whether you want to just try Ubuntu or Install/Upgrade it.
+Choose install/upgrade.
 You will get a second prompt to confirm you really want to install.

-Allocate Disk Space: I chose the "Manually Specify Partitions" option so I could have /home on a separate partition.
+Allocate Disk Space: If you are installing (not upgrading) you may want to "Manually Specify Partitions" option so you can have /home on a separate partition.
 This adds security and recoverability by segregating the system files from the user files and also makes future system upgrades easier.
 I deleted the existing partitions and chose this layout of primary partitions:

 hda1 /boot ext2 131 MB (format)